tREEs-Repos/CyberWM-Dark/CyberWM-Dark-DeepBlue/README.md

 9. Check your workspace to ensure you have the color of your choice.
     ```
-    ls -al path/to/my_color/
+    ls -al
     ```
     If you followed all the steps correctly you will see your downloaded Theme files.

+10. Optionally, verify the Integrity of your download using `sha256sum`
+    ```
+    sha256sum -c SHASUMS.txt
+    ```
+    If your download was successful you should see the following:
+    ```
+    ./preview.png: OK
+    ./xfwm4/title-5-active.xpm: OK
+    ./xfwm4/shade-pressed.xpm: OK
+    ./xfwm4/bottom-inactive.xpm: OK
+    ./xfwm4/close-active.xpm: OK
+    ...
+    ```
+    If there are any errors your downloaded files are corrupted.
+    An error would look like this:
+    ```
+    ./xfwm4/close-active.xpm: FAILED
+    sha256sum: WARNING: 1 computed checksum did NOT match
+    ```
+    In this instance it is advisable to check your network connection and retry the download.

-10. Ship the theme config to the XFCE Themes directory.
+11. Ship the theme config to the XFCE Themes directory.

     You have two options for moving the files.
     You can either use `mv` to move all the Downloaded Files directly.